 Case in point: A 2017 study in Alcohol Research: Current Reviews found that excess booze results in intestinal inflammation by changing the composition and function of gut microbiota, weakening the intestinal lining and compromising the intestines' mucosal immunity.

-This is especially problematic because gut bacteria appear to affect the way your immune system functions and influence our risk of developing type 2 diabetes, obesity and colon cancer, according to the National Institutes of Health.
+This is especially problematic because gut bacteria appear to affect the way your immune system functions and influence your risk of developing type 2 diabetes, obesity and colon cancer, according to the National Institutes of Health.

-To make matters worse, many mixed drinks also contain an abundance of added sugars (think: mixers like juice, tonic and soda), which we know is pro-inflammatory.
+To make matters worse, many mixed drinks also contain an abundance of added sugars (think: mixers like juice, tonic water and soda), which we know is pro-inflammatory.

 And stick to unsweetened spirits.
 Toss the tonic water, which can pack upwards of 32 grams of added sugar per 12-ounce can (that’s comparable to what you’ll get from a standard soda!) in favor of zero-sugar sparkling water.